royalapplications/docs/src/r2022/royalserver/components/document-store/configuration.md

 _Access Rules Enabled_

 Additionally to the security restriction that the client needs to have credentials, that are a member of the Windows group "Royal Server Users" Access Rules offer a more fine grained configuration on who can read/write documents.
 This configuration is then done for each document.
+For more information about Access Rules, please see [Royal Server Documents](xref:royalserver_components_document-store_documents).

 > [!NOTE]
 > Enabling Access Rules immediately denies access to all documents unless read/write access is specified for documents.